babacoders/openusm/README.md

 ![alt text](https://github.com/openusm/openusm/blob/master/images/openusm_logo.png)

-A modern approach to Server Management solution integrated with monitoring & logging pipeline using Docker, Microservices & Redfish.
+A modern approach to DellEMC Server Management & Insight Logs Analytics solution integrated with monitoring & logging pipeline using Docker,  Redfish & ELK Stack.

 # Highlights

-- OpenUSM is a suite of open source tools/scripts which purely uses Redfish API to perform Server Management tasks using Docker containers.
+- OpenUSM is a suite of open source tools/scripts which purely uses Redfish API to perform Server Management tasks & Insight Log Analytics using Dockerized ELK Stack.
 - OpenUSM can be bundled as Docker Images which is lightweight, stand-alone, executable package of a piece of software that includes everything needed to run it: code, runtime, system tools, system libraries, settings.
 Hence, no need of host dependencies packages
 - OpenUSM is an out-of-band system management solution purely based on Redfish API Interface.
 - It is a platform agnostic solution(can be run from laptop, server or cloud) and works on any of Linux or Windows platform with Docker Engine running on top of it.